Skip to main content

 Mid-Range Verdict

-The OnePlus Buds Pro 3 takes the crown for pure audio quality and ANC performance.
-If you are in the Samsung ecosystem, the Galaxy Buds FE 2 is the obvious choice.
-The Nothing Ear is perfect if you value design and want a great all-rounder.
+OnePlus Buds Pro 3 takes the crown for pure audio quality and ANC.
+If you're in Samsung's ecosystem: Galaxy Buds FE 2 is the obvious pick.
+Nothing Ear is perfect if you value design and want a great all-rounder.

-Premium earbuds should sound excellent, cancel noise convincingly, and just work flawlessly every single time.
-At these prices, you are paying for refinement, and anything less than outstanding is unacceptable.
+At these prices, earbuds should sound excellent, cancel noise convincingly, and just work flawlessly every single time.
+You're paying for refinement.
+Anything less than outstanding is unacceptable.

 Apple AirPods Pro 3 (Rs 24,900)

-The AirPods Pro 3 are still the gold standard if you own an iPhone.
-Apple's H3 chip brings improved ANC that adapts in real-time, and the Adaptive Audio mode that blends transparency and noise cancellation is genuinely brilliant for city walking.
-Spatial Audio with head tracking is the best implementation I have heard in any earbuds.
+Still the gold standard if you own an iPhone.
+Apple's H3 chip brings improved ANC that adapts in real time, and Adaptive Audio — which blends transparency and noise cancellation — is genuinely brilliant for city walking.
+Spatial Audio with head tracking is the best implementation I've heard in any earbuds.

-The sound quality has taken a meaningful step forward from the Pro 2.
-The low end has more authority, the mids are warmer, and there is a sparkle in the highs that was missing before.
-Apple also added a hearing aid feature for mild to moderate hearing loss, which is a thoughtful accessibility addition.
+Sound quality took a meaningful step forward from the Pro 2.
+Low end has more authority, mids are warmer, there's a sparkle in the highs that was missing before.
+Apple also added a hearing aid feature for mild to moderate hearing loss — thoughtful accessibility addition.

 Pros: